-We make general investments in property such as satellites, set-top boxes, information technology and facilities that support our Pay-TV business.
+We make general investments in property such as, among others, satellites, set-top boxes, information technology and facilities that support our Pay-TV business.
 Moreover, since we are a subscriber-based company, we also make subscriber-specific investments to acquire new subscribers and retain existing subscribers.
 While the general investments may be deferred without impacting the business in the short-term, the subscriber-specific investments are less discretionary.
 Our overall objective is to generate sufficient cash flow over the life of each subscriber to provide an adequate return against the upfront investment.
 Once the upfront investment has been made for each subscriber, the subsequent cash flow is generally positive, but there can be no assurances that over time we will recoup or earn a return on the upfront investment.

 There are a number of factors that impact our future cash flow compared to the cash flow we generate at a given point in time.
 The first factor is our churn rate and how successful we are at retaining our current subscribers.
 To the extent we lose subscribers from our existing base, the positive cash flow from that base is correspondingly reduced.
 The second factor is how successful we are at maintaining our service margins.
 To the extent our "Cost of services" grow faster than our "Service revenue," the amount of cash flow that is generated per existing subscriber is reduced.
 Our Pay-TV service margins have been reduced by, among other things, a shift to lower priced Pay-TV programming packages and higher programming costs.
 The third factor is the rate at which we acquire new subscribers.
 The faster we acquire new subscribers, the more our positive ongoing cash flow from existing subscribers is offset by the negative upfront cash flow associated with acquiring new subscribers.
 Conversely, the slower we acquire subscribers, the more our operating cash flow is enhanced in that period.
-Finally, our future cash flow is impacted by the rate at which we make general investments, incur litigation expense, and any cash flow from financing activities.
-Declines in our Pay-TV subscriber base and subscriber-related margins continue to negatively impact our cash flow, and there can be no assurances that these declines will not continue.
+In addition, declines in our Pay-TV subscriber base and any decrease in subscriber-related margins negatively impact our cash flow, and there can be no assurance that our subscriber declines will not continue.